Consumer Beware! Exploring Data Brokers' CCPA Compliance: Discussion

 \subsection{Recommendations}

 We now make a few improvement recommendations for all three stakeholders involved: policymakers, \dbrs, and consumers.\\

 \textbf{Policymakers.} Policymakers need to mandate standardization of both the VCR submission process and the maximal set of information that \dbrs should be allowed to request for identity verification purposes.
-More importantly, increased enforcement is needed through random audits.
+More importantly, increased enforcement is needed through random audits and legal actions against non-compliant \dbrs.
+While CPPA already fined some \dbrs for failing to register \cite{CPPA_2025,CPPA_2025c,CPPA_2025b}, we are unaware of any \dbrs facing legal repercussions for failing to process consumer requests.

 Plus, there needs to be a standardized process for consumers to lodge grievances against unresponsive or otherwise non-compliant \dbrs.
 Finally, consumers need to be informed about a history of such grievances against each \dbr (e.g., why bother submitting yet one more VCR to a \dbr that has numerous recent complaints).\\

 {$\bm{\mathcal{DBR}\mathsf{s}.}$} Of course, we strongly recommend that \dbrs must comply with CCPA.
 We also suggest that \dbrs provide direct links to relevant VCR forms or email contacts as part of their CPPA registration, instead of providing a generic link to their privacy policy.
-This may help \dbrs not to confuse different rights: \dbrs should not opt-out consumers from the sale of their data if such a request was not made.
+This may help \dbrs to not confuse different rights: \dbrs should not opt-out consumers from the sale of their data if such a request was not made.

 Furthermore, \dbrs must make the VCR submission process easy for consumers.
-If asking for online identifiers is essential (e.g., via cookie ID or MAID) obtaining such information should be trivial.
+If asking for online identifiers is essential (e.g., via cookie ID or MAID), obtaining such information should be trivial.
 Finally, \dbrs must train designated employees to properly handle responding to phone-VCRs and email-VCRs. \\

 \textbf{Consumers.} Consumers should exercise caution when submitting VCRs and, if problems are encountered, file official grievances using the CPPA complaint form \cite{cppa_complaint_form}.